techidaily/site-facebook/source/_posts/best-practices-for-facebook-profile-picture-selection.md

  People who look at your Facebook profile picture judge your personality from it.
 For instance, if you have a sad-looking picture, people will automatically consider you sad, regardless of the reality.

  So you should focus on something that showcases your emotions and personality clearly.
-This is also a good practice when[making and running a professional Facebook page](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) .
+This is also a good practice when [making and running a professional Facebook page](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) .

 ### 3\.
 Professional People Take You Seriously